Evidence Tools

 Approach.
 Develop community health worker program to disseminate breastfeeding education to expecting and new parents

 Overview.
-Community health workers (CHWs), sometimes called lay health workers, promotores de salud, community health representatives, or community health advisors, serve a variety of functions including providing outreach, education, referral and follow-up, case management, advocacy, and home visiting services.
+Community health workers (CHWs), sometimes called lay health workers, promotores de salud, community health representatives, for community health advisors, serve a variety of functions including providing outreach, education, referral and follow-up, case management, and home visiting services.
 They may work with women at high risk for poor birth outcomes, providing pregnant women and new mothers with emotional and practical support and education on topics such as family planning, pregnancy, childbirth, breastfeeding, and vaccination.

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):